In a lysogenic state, the integrated bacteriophage DNA is referred to as a ____.

 Hepatitis A, also known as "infectious" hepatitis, is spread via the ___-___ route.

-Soon after viruses were discovered, Martinus Beijerinck named them the latinized named "contagium _____ fluidium;" this rather cumbersome name wasn't popular, and was eventually replaced by "virus."
+Soon after viruses were discovered, Martinus Beijerinck named them Latinized name "contagium _____ fluidium;" this rather cumbersome name wasn't popular, and was eventually replaced by "virus."

-In 1892, ___ ____ discovered the first virus, the tobacco mosaic virus.
+In 1892, Dmitri ____ discovered the first virus, the Tobacco Mosaic Virus.